mpc-msri/EzPC/Aramis/README.md

 * The 4 benchmarks from SecureNN paper.

 # Programming in SGX
 * You can debug SGX applications using a tool that comes with SGX SDK called `sgx-gdb`.
-When running it, you might face a SIGILL interrupt, enter `c` and continue.
+When running Aramis with it, you might face a SIGILL interrupt at the beginning itself, enter `c` and continue.
 You will need to do this 4 times.
 Don't worry, this will not have any effect on your debugging.
+This fault comes because of absence of access to CPU_ID to SGX SSL lib.
 * If you want to benchmark the peak memory usage of your SGX application, then you can use `sgx_emmt` tool.
 To use it, run your application with `sgx-gdb` and enter `enable sgx_emmt` before running you application.
 * You might face a SIGILL or SEGFAULT error while running a big NN in Aramis.
 This occurs when you try to use more memory during runtime than what is specified in the file `party0/Enclave/Enclave.config.xml`.
 There are 2 lines there, one for `StackMaxSize` and the other for `HeapMaxSize`.
 To fix SIGLL or SEGFAULT, you can increase these values.
 Try increasing only the `HeakMaxSize` value first and it the faults are still there, then increase `StackMaxSize` slowly and try to run.
 These values are in Hex representation of the number of Bytes the program is expected to use during runtime.
 Remember to run `./update_all.sh` after any change that you make to `party0/` directory to update `party1/` and `party2/` directories automatically.